 |*Based on 35 years old Honda Civic driver with no accidents, cancellations and tickets in past 5 years|

 Most Expensive Areas in Mississauga

-Streetsville area in Mississauga seems to have the most expensive car insurance rates at an average annual premium of $1,802.
+The Streetsville area in Mississauga seems to have the most expensive car insurance rates at an average annual premium of $1,802.
 It is a small town with good proximity to downtown.
 Recently, the crime rate in this area has risen and may be a reason for a high insurance quote.

 Following next in the expensive category is Rockwood Village at $1,626.
 The difference in the quotes is $176 which is a huge margin.
-The area is mostly upscale with urban dwellings and road traffic is also increasing in this area day to day.
+The area is mostly upscale with urban dwellings and road traffic is also increasing in this area day today.

 Least Expensive Areas in Mississauga

-As per the comparison, we did about car insurance rates in some popular neighborhoods, Clarkson area in Mississauga had the cheapest quote at $1,362.
+As per the comparison, we did about car insurance rates in some popular neighborhoods, the Clarkson area in Mississauga had the cheapest quote at $1,362.
 The difference amount between Streetsville and Clarkson area was a staggering $1,662.
-Given a choice it may not be a surprise if a new motorist moving into Mississauga may prefer living in Clarkson due to the low car premiums.
+Given a choice, it may not be a surprise if a new motorist moving into Mississauga may prefer living in Clarkson due to the low car premiums.

-The next best quote was for Cooksville area at $1,626 annually with a difference of $264 compared to Clarkson.
-That is a huge variation in the rates between both the areas.
+The next best quote was for the Cooksville area at $1,626 annually with a difference of $264 compared to Clarkson.
+That is a huge variation in the rates between both areas.

 Road Safety & Tips For Driving In Mississauga

 In Mississauga, the road traffic is becoming busier by the day.
 There are many initiatives taken by the traffic administration in the city for better road safety.
 But there are also a lot that motorists could be mindful of as follows.